anders-biostat/jrc/cran-comments.md

 function added to be used instead of `sendCommand` whenever possible and some bugs in variable types, when they are exchanged between R and JavaScript fixed.
 For more details, please, check NEWS.md.

+This resubmition will be followed by the resubmition of this package's reverse dependency `sleepwalk`.

 ## Test environments
 * local ubuntu 18.04 LST, R 3.6.1
 * win-builder: R-devel